 Revolutionary War

-This engaging classroom program allows students to imagine the scale of this logistical feat through non-firing reproduction cannon, oxen yokes, draft horse collars, and more.
-Using real primary resources, students explore historians’ detective work to understand the Noble Train today.
+Through non-firing reproduction cannon, oxen yokes, draft horse collars, and more, this exciting 45-minute program invites students to imagine the scale of Henry Knox’s logistical feat, transporting guns from Ticonderoga to the siege of Boston.
+Using real primary sources, students explore historians’ detective work to understand the Noble Train of Artillery today.

 -